Phillies vs. Cubs MLB Betting Odds, Trends & Prediction

 Phillies vs. Cubs MLB Betting Trends

-Chicago is 38-41 straight up when playing an opponent on equal rest this season.
+Chicago is 32-40 straight up when playing on no rest this season.

 Phillies vs. Cubs Betting Prediction